oprypin/crystal-imgui/docs/io.md

 ##### ::: ImGui::ImGuiIO.want_capture_keyboard

- Set when Dear ImGui will use keyboard inputs, in this case do not dispatch them to your main game/application (either way, always pass keyboard inputs to imgui). (e.g. [`ImGui.input_text`][] active, or an imgui window is focused and navigation is enabled, etc.).
+ Set when Dear ImGui will use keyboard inputs, in this case do not dispatch them to your main game/application (either way, always pass keyboard inputs to imgui). (e.g. [`input_text`][ImGui.input_text] active, or an imgui window is focused and navigation is enabled, etc.).

 ##### ::: ImGui::ImGuiIO.want_text_input

  Mobile/console: when set, you may display an on-screen keyboard.
-This is set by Dear ImGui when it wants textual keyboard input to happen (e.g. when a [`ImGui.input_text`][] widget is active).
+This is set by Dear ImGui when it wants textual keyboard input to happen (e.g. when a [`input_text`][ImGui.input_text] widget is active).

 ##### ::: ImGui::ImGuiIO.want_set_mouse_pos